- General Requirements for Graduation

 As a general rule, a student has seven years to complete degree requirements in a baccalaureate program.
 The student may become subject to additional requirements if this period is exceeded.
 If the student interrupts their program for a period greater than one academic year, then the student will be subject to the requirements of the catalog that is in effect when the student returns.
 The student may petition the Classification and Grades Committee to continue under their original catalog in that event.
 The student has the option to follow a program as outlined in any catalog issued after their initial enrollment or readmission, but the student must satisfy all requirements of the program as outlined in the selected catalog.
 Combining and/or selecting program requirements from several catalogs is not permitted.

 Degree requirements vary from program to program.
 The minimum total of semester hours for a B.A. or a B.S. degree is 120.
 The student is responsible for completing all course requirements including any required core requirements listed in the pattern sheet and should schedule a graduation check with the Registrar during both of the last two semesters preceding graduation.
-If a substitution or waiver is approved by the advisor and dean, a signed waiver form must be on file in the Office of the Registrar.
+If a substitution or waiver is approved by the advisor and dean, a signed waiver form must be on file in the Registrar's Office.
 Candidates for graduation taking courses under the transient student status must see that a transcript is received in the Office of the Registrar no later than ten (10) calendar days after the Commencement date.

 Graduation requirements for baccalaureate degrees from WVU Tech include the following: